2.8 Provisions and contingent liabilities Provisions

 Provident fund

 Retirement benefit in the form of provident fund is a defined contribution scheme.
 The Company has no obligation, other than the contribution payable to the provident fund.
 The Company recognizes contribution payable to the provident fund scheme as an expense, when an employee renders the related services.
 If the contribution payable to scheme for service received before the balance sheet date exceeds the contribution already paid, the deficit payable to the scheme is recognized as a liability after deducting the contribution already paid.
-If the contribution already paid exceedsthe contribution due forservices received before the balance sheet date, then excesses recognized as an asset to the extent that the prepayment will lead to , for example, a reduction in future payment or a cash refund.
+If the contribution already paid exceeds the contribution due for services received before the balance sheet date, then excesses recognized as an asset to the extent that the prepayment will lead to , for example, a reduction in future payment or a cash refund.

 Gratuity (unfunded)

-Gratuity is a defined benefit scheme.
-The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method.
 The Company recognises termination benefit as a liability and an expense when the Company has present obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
-If the termination benefits fall due more than 12 months after the balance sheet date, they are measured at present value of future cash flows using the discount rate determined by reference to market yields at the balance sheet date on government bonds.
+If the termination benefits fall due more than 12 months after the balance sheet date, they are measured at present value of future cash flows using the discount rate determined by reference to market yields at the balance sheet date on governments bonds.

 Re-measurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on the planned assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the balance sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
 Re-measurements are not reclassified to profit or loss in subsequent periods.